Peter, Paul & Mary — ‘Early Morning Rain’ (studio version)

 And they launched into a powerful, upbeat, soul-stirring anthem of freedom and dignity and justice, based on a spiritual or a Woodie Guthrie ‘standard’ or a cosmic Dylan diatribe, the ink still wet, sung in the sweetest three-part harmony you’ve ever heard, supported only by the two nylon-string guitars and double bass in the background.
 Three voices, two guitars, a singular presence – Peter, Paul & Mary.

-PP&M’s stature can’t be overstressed.
-After Dylan and The Beatles, they were one of the most important voices of the 1960s – artistically, commercially and historically.
-Somehow, they seemed to have slipped somewhat from the public eye and ear.
 So let’s give them a most-deserved nod this week.
-Return with us now to those thrilling days of yesteryear, when A Song was A Song, when beautiful was beautiful, when the passion for justice put artists on the Top 40 charts – as Dylan put it so evocatively, “There was music in the cafes at night, and revolution in the air.”
+Return with us now to those thrilling days of yesteryear, when A Song was A Song, when beautiful was beautiful, when the passion for justice put artists on the Top 40 charts.
+As Dylan put it so evocatively, “There was music in the cafes at night, and revolution in the air.”

 In the late 1940s, ‘folk music’ had a brief flowering through voices such as The Weavers with Pete Seeger, Woodie Guthrie, and others.
-But they were radical leftists, and it was an Eisenhower world.
+But they were radical leftists, and it was an Eisenhower/Hoover world.
 The Weavers were blacklisted, and Guthrie fell fatally ill.
-Folk music went underground throughout the 1950s; Greenwich Village was almost the only vibrant enclave, the only faint commercial flicker came from voices such as Harry Belafonte.
+Folk music went underground throughout the 1950s; Greenwich Village the only vibrant enclave.
+The only faint commercial flicker came from voices such as Harry Belafonte.
 In the late 1950s, a spontaneous renaissance began.
 The radio started playing music by groups such as the Kingston Trio, the Limeliters, the Brothers Four, and the Highwaymen.
-Tiny clubs in the Village hosted aspiring young less commercial singers such as Eric Von Schmidt, Dave Van Ronk, and Ramblin’ Jack Elliott (and standup artists such as Mort Sahl and Lenny Bruce).
-Twenty-year old Bob Zimmerman made a pilgrimage from Minnesota to Woody Guthrie’s
+Tiny clubs in the Village hosted aspiring young less commercial singers such as Eric Von Schmidt, Ramblin’ Jack Elliott, standup artists such as Mort Sahl and Lenny Bruce, and Dave Van Ronk, whose autobiography served as the basis for the Coen brothers’ fine depiction of the scene in “Inside Llewyn Davis“.

-deathbed in January, 1961 and settled into the Village scene.
+Twenty-year old Bob Zimmerman made a pilgrimage from Minnesota to Woody Guthrie’s deathbed in January 1961 and settled into the Village scene.
 David Hajdu’s fine book “Positively 4th Street” chronicles the early days of Dylan, the Baez sisters and the legendary writer/singer Richard Fariña.
 Joan Baez became the darling of the scene in 1961.
 Folk music became the soundtrack of the Kennedy era and the Civil Rights movement.
 Network TV offered a weekly show, “Hootenany”, that ran for a year and a half.
 Christopher Guest’s mockumentary film “A Mighty Wind” portrays a fictional reunion tribute to the ‘grand old man’ of the folk music movement; it’s one of the funniest movies I’ve ever seen, and I can’t recommend it highly enough.

 But at the center of it all was Peter, Paul & Mary.
 In 1961, agent/opportunist supreme Albert Grossman identified the niche, and suggested to three denizens of the disheveled scene in the Village to try their hand at trio singing.
 Peter Yarrow (b.
 1938), Mary Travers (1936-2009) and Noel Stookey (b.
 1937) had nothing better to do with their days, and readily agreed.
 But these weren’t The Monkees.
 They spent seven months diligently rehearsing in Mary’s apartment.

 Their first album (March 1962) was in the Billboard Top Ten for 10 months, including seven weeks at #1, and garnered them two Grammies.
-It contained ‘If I Had a Hammer’ and ‘Where Have All the Flowers Gone’ (both written by Seeger), which on the one hand perfectly embodied the optimistic, idealistic middle-class zeitgeist of the Kennedy era (the Civil Rights movement), but were not yet perceived as provocatively anti-establishment (the Vietnam war still lay around the corner).
+It contained ‘If I Had a Hammer’ and ‘Where Have All the Flowers Gone’ (both written by Seeger), which on the one hand perfectly embodied the optimistic, idealistic middle-class spirit of the Kennedy era (the Civil Rights movement), but were not yet perceived as provocatively anti-establishment (the Vietnam war still lay around the corner).
 Their second album contained ‘Puff (the Magic Dragon)’ (written by Yarrow) and Guthrie’s ‘This Land is Your Land’.
 It stayed on the charts for 99 weeks!

 They sang pretty.
 Kids were listening to pop pap, the folks to Sinatra.
 But everyone loved Peter, Paul & Mary.

 Their musicality is impressive today – the vocals, the accompaniment, the uniformly excellent repertoire.
 They were handsome and beautiful and intelligent and nice people, and funny and politically committed with just the right politics.
-But they also had dignity (they wore ties, they spoke with intelligent earnestness) and gravitas (all three were committed activists on-stage and off- throughout their careers and lives).
+But they also had dignity (they wore ties, they spoke with intelligent earnest) and gravitas (all three were committed activists on-stage and off- throughout their careers and lives).
 You didn’t just listen to their music, you paid attention.
 And you sang along, with gusto and sincerity.

 But the best was yet to come.
 In August, 1963, 250,000 people stood before the Lincoln Memorial in Washington, DC, at the ‘March on Washington for Jobs and Freedom’, one of the largest and most important political rallies in American history.
 Rev. Martin Luther King delivered his “I Have a Dream” speech (the whole speech, the famous part).
 Peter, Paul and Mary sang ‘If I Had a Hammer’ and a brand-new song by an unknown songwriter named Bob Dylan, ‘Blowing in the Wind’.